volur-ai/recruitment/README.md

-# recruitment
+# Völur Recruitment

-Sandbox of exercises for recruitment of potential candidates
+Sandbox of exercises for recruitment of our next all-star!